Peer Educator Program

-- Provide a professional reference (title, email address, and phone number) who can speak to your dependability and ability to be a student leader.
+- Provide a letter of recommendation of a person who can speak to your dependability and ability to be a student leader.

 All materials should be sent to firstname.lastname@example.org.

 Learn more about Aggies Reaching Aggies

 The volunteers will work with the Texas A&M Suicide Awareness & Prevention Office to promote and develop campus education about mental health and suicide prevention.
 Volunteers are trained to deliver QPR, a suicide prevention training that equips students to: recognize the warning signs, know what to say to someone who might be at risk for suicide, and where to refer individuals for help.
 Additionally, Volunteers are trained to facilitate Campus Connect, an interactive training providing participants opportunities to enhance their knowledge, awareness, and skills concerning college student suicide.
 This training focuses on increasing gatekeepers' knowledge about students in a suicidal crisis, developing empathic listening and communication skills, and how to compassionately and directly ask students about their suicidal thoughts.
 This training is specifically for college students.
 The volunteers will also participate in campus advocacy and outreach initiatives.

 This may vary depending on each student's unique situation, but as a rule of thumb, we would ask you to commit approximately 3-5 hours per week.
 This time commitment will allow ample opportunity to be trained in the suicide prevention gatekeeper programs, gain experience as a student trainer, and participate in other events.